 In Florence + the Machine's video for "Drumming Song", there are two blonde and a brunette back-up dancer, with Florence being the redhead.

 Stevie Nicks (blonde) and her long-time backup singers Sharon Celani (brunette) and Lori Perry Nicks (redhead).

 Finnish pop rock band Indica has Jonsu (redhead), Jenny (blonde), Heini (blonde), Laura (brunette), and Sirkku, who is known to switch but mostly is blonde.

-A rare all-male example is found in, of all places, The Clash: Paul Simonon (blonde), Topper Headon (redhead), Joe Strummer and Mick Jones (both brunette).
+A rare all-male example is found in, of all places, The Clash: Paul Simonon (blonde), Topper Headon (redhead), Joe Strummer (chestnut brunette) and Mick Jones (raven brunette).

 The trio Extreme Expose had Kelly Kelly (blonde hair), Brooke Adams (brown-haired Caucasian) and Layla El (brownish-black hair), Moroccan/Spanish).
 Brooke would have counted as the "redhead" with her brown hair being lighter than Layla's.

 LayCool had Michelle McCool as a blonde and Layla El as a brunette.
 They were joined by Vickie Guerrero, then a redhead (now black).